GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 #### How do metrics differ from SLIs?

-Metrics and Service Level Indicators (SLIs) both provide valuable data about a system’s performance, but they serve distinct roles.
+Metrics and Service Level Indicators (SLIs) both provide valuable data about a system's performance, but they serve distinct roles.
 Metrics are broad measurements that capture various aspects of system activity, such as CPU usage, latency, and error rates.
 They form the foundational data used to observe, monitor, and troubleshoot a system.
 SLIs, on the other hand, are carefully selected metrics that directly reflect the quality of service experienced by users.
 Focusing on factors like availability, latency, or error rate, SLIs gauge how well a service is meeting specific reliability targets known as Service Level Objectives (SLOs).
 While metrics provide a comprehensive view of system health, SLIs narrow the focus to measure the specific qualities that most affect user satisfaction, aligning system performance with business objectives.

 #### Latency Metrics